 Piazza dei Cavalieri di Malta is worth a stop to go stare down a keyhole.
 Il Buco di Roma (Buco della Serratura di Roma) is a famous keyhole.
 If you look through it, between perfectly aligned hedges, you will see the perfectly framed dome of St. Peter’s Basilica, from the Vatican.

-I tried getting a picture, but it’s really hard to focus properly.
+I tried getting a better picture, but it’s really hard to focus properly.
 And there was a line, so I couldn’t take too long.
 Guess I’ll have to try again on the next Rome holiday.

 Pizzeria da Remo

 Tired and famished, we reached Pizzeria da Remo.
 Mathieu loves pizza, he’s capable of eating pizza daily for a year (true story, and we almost did that during our Rome holiday!).
 Therefore, we went to a lot of pizzerias during our Rome holiday.
 My pizza expert enjoyed all the different doughs, though they were different from what he was used to.

 The place isn’t pretentious and it has a very small terrace, but a generous interior.
 We arrived early compared to the Italians, so we caught a table outside.
 Before our pizzas arrived, however, everything was full.

 This is the first place where we had French people seated at the table to our right.
 The huge number of French tourists in Rome pleasantly surprised us, and, somehow, every time we were eating, there were French people next to us.
 I think we heard more French than Italian in this Rome holiday!

 The last planned stop of our first day of the Rome holiday was Pizzeria da Remo.
 But, while searching for a bus or a subway station, we also got to see the Piazzale Ostiense, near one of Rome’s main principal train stations, the Roma Ostiense.

 The Colosseum by night